movableink/styleguides/engineering/ember.md

   after computed properties.
 - Define your route/component/controller's action last, to provide a common place that actions can be found.
+- Use the `get` and `set` syntax over the function syntax when defining computed properties.

 ### Override init